nandakishorsranasubhe-git/real-time-stock-data-streaming-with-kafka-aws-python/README.md

 # 📈 Real-Time Stock Data Streaming with Kafka + AWS Cloud + Python

-> 📌 This is part of the **BWN Project Series — Build With Nishant**, where I build real-world data engineering projects from scratch and share insight step-by-step.

----

 ## 🚀 Project Overview

 This project simulates **real-time stock price data streaming** using **Apache Kafka (locally installed)**.
 It fetches intraday stock data from a public API, publishes it to a Kafka topic, and consumes the messages to upload them as **Parquet files** into an **Amazon S3** bucket using `boto3`.